trackmania-rl/tmrl/README.md

 ## License

-MIT, Edouard Geze and Yann Bouteiller 2021.
+MIT, Bouteiller and Geze 2021.